Qloapps/qloapps-docs/docs/architecture/directory-structure.md

 ### /controllers
 It Contains controllers – as in MVC (Model-View-Controller), the software architecture used by QloApps.
 Each file controls a specific part of QloApps.

-- /admin: contains legacy controllers for the Back Office
+- `/admin`: contains legacy controllers for the Back Office
-- /front: contains controllers for the Front Office
+- `/front`: contains controllers for the Front Office

 ### /Core
 *Coming Soon*

 ### /css
-*Coming Soon*
+This folder used to contain style sheets for jquery plugins, now those files are moved to /js/jquery directory.

 ### /docs
-*Coming Soon*

 Contains documentation files, licenses, sample import files, and more.

 ### /download